 Dr Will Lawn

 I studied Natural Sciences (Experimental Psychology) at the University of Cambridge and then completed a PhD at University College London, supervised by Professor Val Curran and Professor Celia Morgan.
-My PhD examined drug and non-drug reward processing alterations in nicotine and cannabis dependence.
-I then worked as a post-doctoral research associate on a clinical trial investigating ketamine as a treatment for alcohol dependence.
+My PhD examined reward processing perturbations in nicotine and cannabis addictions.
+I then worked as a post-doctoral research associate on the KARE clinical trial investigating ketamine as a treatment for alcohol dependence.
+I have also worked with Professor Adam Winstock on his Global Drug Survey data and with Dr Gill Bedi at Columbia University’s Psychiatric Institute in New York.

 I currently work as a post-doctoral research associate at University College London, in the Clinical Psychopharmacology Unit.
-I am working on an MRC-funded project which is investigating whether adolescence represents a vulnerable period for cannabis-related harms.
+I am working on an MRC-funded project which examines whether adolescence represents a vulnerable period for cannabis-related harms.
+And if teenagers are at greater risk, in which psychological and neural domains does this additional harm manifest itself.

 Areas of particular interest